🔼The name Zophar: Summary

 The origin of the name Zophar can be traced back to the root cluster צפר:

-For a meaning of the name Zophar, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names derive it from the verb צפר (sapar II) and read Chirper (NOBSE) and Chirping, Insolence (Jones).
+For a meaning of the name Zophar, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names derive it from the first verb צפר (sapar) and read Chirper (NOBSE) and Chirping, Insolence (Jones).

-BDB Theological Dictionary does not offer an interpretation of the name Zophar but does list it under the verb צפר (sapar V).
+BDB Theological Dictionary does not offer an interpretation of the name Zophar but does list it under the second verb צפר (sapar).
 That would possibly give Zophar the meaning of Leaper.